Changing GST Basis in Xero Post Conversion

 • Related Articles

-We create a Xero organisation based on Accounting Basis in your source file.
+We set up the Xero organisation based on the Accounting Basis in your source file.
 It is recommended that you check this and correct if necessary prior to uploading the source file to us for conversion.
-NOTE: for Australia Accounting Basis this should be ...
+NOTE: For Australian Conversions set the ...

 • GST Reconciliation Post Conversion